pieroproietti/penguins-blog/source/book/english.md

   $ eggs yolk -v

 ```
 The yolk command creates a small local repository in /usr/local/yolk with the packages strictly necessary to ensure the installation of the system even without an internet connection.
-It is ALWAYS called from produces, so its use is not necessary except for the most curious.
+It is ALWAYS called from produce, so its use is not necessary except for the most curious.